Absolventa/emarsys-rb/README.md

 All Emarsys predefined system fields are prefixed with an underscore, e.g. '_firstname' or '_revenue' in order to not clash with individual mappings.

 ## Interacting with the API

+You can interact with the API on the provided data objects:

 ### Condition

     # Get all conditions